Copyright © 2007, 2008, 2009, 2010, 2011, 2012, 2013 Lars Vogel

 To include the JRE from your running environment, select the Bundle JRE for this environment with the product flag on the Launching tab of your product configuration file.

 A headless build is an automatic build without user interaction and without a graphical user interface.
 It can be triggered from the command line.
-Typically the build is automatically done via an additional software component called the build server which does so in a clean (and remote) enviroment.
+Typically the build is automatically done via an additional software component called the build server which does so in a clean (and remote) environment.

 Several solutions exists for building Eclipse RCP applications via a headless build.
 Currently the most popular approach is based on Apache Maven.
 See the online Maven Tycho tutorial for an introduction into headless builds for Eclipse RCP applications.